evoisec/quant-model/README.md

 https://github.com/rest-client/rest-client

-also beside httr, there is httr2 package for R
+also beside httr, there is httr2 package for R, support of HTTP/2 is available in curl (through curl options) which in turn is used by httr

 https://httr.r-lib.org/